-Story Length: 4:41
+Story Length: 4:10

-What did America look like before Columbus arrived in 1492?
+America looked different before Columbus arrived in 1492.
 Historian Charles Mann paints a vivid picture of pre-Columbian America.
 It was a world of glittering cities, advanced technology, monumental architecture, and powerful empires.
-What happened to it all?
-Was it destroyed by European might, or by natural disaster?
+Listen to learn what happened to it all and how it could have been destroyed by European might or a natural disaster.

 In 1492, Christopher Columbus sailed to America and claimed the land for Spain.
 This event became an American holiday 400 years later, but some people think it shouldn’t be a holiday at all.
 To some, Columbus represents the beginning of European colonization.
 Today, Columbus Day is a time for celebration and protest across Latin America.
 In countries spanning Central and South America, people commemorate the holiday by celebrating both their Spanish and indigenous heritages.
 In addition, leftist leaders have used Columbus Day as an opportunity to show support for native people and customs.
 Listen to learn more about the many different meanings of this holiday outside the United States.